LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

 ~~~~~~~~~~~~~~

 Good!
 Your ``ScoringAlgorithms`` method now invokes all of the scoring
-options and passes the word to score to each.
+options and passes the user's word to the selected method.
 Looks like we have a good start on this Scrabble program.

 To access a scoring method via ``ScoringAlgorithms``,  call it and pass the score option and a test word.
 In our example, we will be using "taxi" as our test word.